chainyjs/chainy/README.md

 	Chainy.create().set([1,2,3]).x(10).log() // [10, 20, 30]
 	```

-4. You can even make your plugin asynchronous by accepting an unspecified by the caller last argument called `next`:
+4. You can make your plugin asynchronous by accepting an unspecified by the caller last argument called `next`:

 	``` javascript
 	Chainy.addPlugin('download', function(url, next){